Is JFK’S 1963 “Strategy of Peace” Applicable to the Middle East Today?

-This year, American University is proud to mark the 50th anniversary of President John F. Kennedy’s commencement address at our campus on June 10, 1963.
-Titled “A Strategy of Peace,” the speech called for engagement with the Soviet Union to lessen the dangers of nuclear war and represents both a turning point in U.S. foreign policy and a groundbreaking example of political communication as a public policy tool.
+In 2013, American University marked the 50th anniversary of President John F. Kennedy’s commencement address at AU on June 10, 1963.
+Titled “A Strategy of Peace,” the speech called for engagement with the Soviet Union to lessen the dangers of nuclear war and represented a turning point in U.S. foreign policy and a groundbreaking example of political communication as a public policy tool.

-Fifty years later, the speech has proven to hold long lasting international significance, courageous in its call for a nuclear test ban treaty with the Soviet Union and innovative for initiating direct dialogue with adversaries.
+Fifty years later, the speech holds long-lasting significance, courageous in its call for a nuclear test ban treaty with the Soviet Union and innovative for initiating direct dialogue with adversaries.

-To commemorate the anniversary, we are delighted that David Gregory, the host of NBC’s “Meet the Press” and a School of International Service alumnus, hosted Israeli Ambassador Michael Oren to discuss whether “A Strategy of Peace” is possible in the Middle East today.
+To commemorate the anniversary, David Gregory, the host of NBC’s “Meet the Press” and a SIS alumnus, hosted Israeli Ambassador Michael Oren to discuss whether “A Strategy of Peace” is possible in the Middle East today.

 "Meet the Press" at SIS with host David Gregory: Part 1